 - Cashier operations

-Branch operations managers also play an important liaison role with the central IT and operations organizations, assisting financial advisors and sales assistants with problems that they cannot resolve on their own.
+Branch operations managers also play an important liaison role with the central IT and operations departments.
+They assist financial advisors and sales assistants with problems that they cannot resolve on their own.
 Depending on the structure of the firm, branch operations managers may or may not have either solid-line (primary) or dotted-line (secondary) reporting relationships to the central operations area of the firm.

 Branch operations managers are paid a salary and bonuses.
 Their bonus may be tied partly to overall branch results, or it may not.

 Depending on the structure of the firm, the next logical step up for a branch operations manager might be as the supervisor of operations for a larger or more prestigious office, or for a larger aggregation of offices within the firm’s branch office hierarchy, such as an office complex or a sales region.
 As a result, a willingness to relocate often is required to facilitate career advancement.

 Relocation also may be necessary as a result of the closure of underperforming offices and the opening of new offices in geographic regions with sales growth or anticipated sales growth.
 Lastly, since experienced branch operations personnel are in demand throughout the securities brokerage industry, many opportunities to advance by changing firms also exist.

 There also are chances for advancement by exiting branch operations management entirely.
-For example, one might have built the skill set necessary to win a promotion into a spot within the central operations or information technology organizations of the firm.
+For example, one might have built the skill set necessary to win promotion into a spot within the central operations or information technology organizations of the firm.

 Alternatively, the firsthand knowledge of workflows and processes that have been gained by an experienced branch operations manager can prove to be invaluable for financial management organizations that are involved in management reporting and transfer pricing.